 Affiliation Agreements: Some internship sites require an affiliation agreement.
 Appalachian State's Office of General Counsel must assist in preparing affiliation agreements and secure the Provost's signature.
-Sharon Jensen, in partnership with our Office of General Counsel, can determine if a current agreement exists for your student's site.
-Call extension 2832 to speak with Sharon.
+Les Miller, in partnership with our Office of General Counsel, can determine if a current agreement exists for your student's site.
+Call extension 2879 to speak with Les.

 Reporting: As you need reports on your student interns, log in to the Internship Inventory, click on the Search button, select the characteristics you need, and click Search.
 On your results page, click on Export to Spreadsheet in the top right hand corner of the page.
-If you need details or combined reporting capabilities that you are unable to access on your own, please let Sharon Jensen know at email@example.com or at extension 2832.
-She will be glad to assist you in creating additional reports.
+If you need details or combined reporting capabilities that you are unable to access on your own, please let Les Miller know at firstname.lastname@example.org or at extension 2879.
+He will be glad to assist you in creating additional reports.

 Requests will be reported directly to our Software Engineer.
-Please send requests to firstname.lastname@example.org.
+Please create a ticket at the IT Service Desk.